ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 Since the merging of rows is asynchronous, there may be more than one row per hour when a user queries.
 To ensure any outstanding rows are merged at query time, we have two options:

-Use the [`FINAL` modifier](/en/sql-reference/statements/select/from#final-modifier) on the table name.
-We did this for the count query above.
+- Use the [`FINAL` modifier](/en/sql-reference/statements/select/from#final-modifier) on the table name (which we did for the count query above).
-Aggregate by the ordering key used in our final table i.e. Timestamp and sum the metrics.
-Typically, this is more efficient and flexible (the table can be used for other things), but the former can be simpler for some queries.
+- Aggregate by the ordering key used in our final table i.e. Timestamp and sum the metrics.

+Typically, the second option is more efficient and flexible (the table can be used for other things), but the first can be simpler for some queries.
 We show both below:

 ```sql
 SELECT